-governing factors on their fragmentation (total fracturing) levels.
-The fracturing of the test samples illustrated in Fig.12 have already supplied influences of drill-holes by presenting deviations in fracture orientations due to drill-holes.
-It was also observed that induced fractures had mostly been directed to the left and right hand sides of the drill-holes where higher induced stress concentrations were expected (Fig.7).
-Fractures seemed to be arched over immediate top/bottom sections of the drill-holes.
+orientations due to drill-holes.
+It was also observed that induced fractures had mostly been directed to the left and right hand sides of the drill-holes where higher induced stress concentrations were expected (Fig.4).
 Energy accumulated in the test samples under vertical loading conditions is differentiated due to the test samples' mechanical properties.
 Toughness values representing the stored energy levels define also the resistance levels provided by the tested samples to the applied vertical stresses.
 The values of toughness actually are not enough alone to visualise, evaluate, the test samples' resistance progresses during the tests.
-Stress-strain variation graphs (Fig.13) plotted by continuous stress-strain measurements play an important part in these considerations to understand toughness characteristics presented in Fig.14.
+Stress-strain variation graphs (Fig.9) plotted by continuous load (hydraulic press loading) and strain measurements (through LVDT readings) play an important part in their performed mechanical behaviour considerations to understand toughness characteristics presented in Fig.10.
 Uniaxial compressive strength of the test material (prepared through special gypsum mixture in this study) was also determined as 18.58 MPa (average value) by testing the cubic (50x50x50mm) test samples.
 These tests were performed under standard vertical loading rate which is applied for rock material testing conditions.
 When the strength values of ultimate, (U values), and failure, (F values), levels are under consideration for the column-like test samples, averaged uniaxial compressive strength value was also taken into account for their evaluations.
-Thus, Fig.15 implies that there is a certainly negative influence of drill-hole on the strength values of the column-like tested samples.
+Thus, Fig.11 implies that there is a certainly negative influence of drill-hole on the strength values of the columnlike tested samples.
 Increasing the drill-hole diameters decrease the effective cross-sectional area where the applied vertical stress is concentrated.
 These area decreases were formed due to drill-holes which were passing through the samples bodies.
-If the intact samples cross-sectional area accepted as full area, $(25 \text{ cm}^2, 100\%)$ , then effective areas and (the decrease in the cross-sectional-areas with their %) were calculated as follows; S-d8: 21cm, (4cm, 16%), S-d10: 20cm, (5cm, 20%), S-d15: 17.5cm, (7.5cm, 30%), and S-d20: 15cm, (10cm, 40%).
+If the intact samples cross-sectional area accepted as full area, (25 cm, 100%), then effective areas and the decrease in the cross-sectional-areas (%) were calculated as follows; S-d8: 21cm, (16%), S-d10: 20cm, (20%), Sd15: 17.5cm, (30%), and S-d20: 15cm, (40%).
 Micro fractures appearing on the samples' surfaces were expected to be developed inside the samples' bodies as well.
 Therefore, material toughness differentiations are also examined together with the strength limits (Y, U, and F values) of the tested samples.
 Material toughness properties for the tested samples have been analysed by calculating stored energy amount in two categorised areas.
-In the first category, toughness values (area under the stress-strain curves) of the samples were calculated by limiting the areas with ultimate strength, (U values) levels by triangulation like in Fig. 14.
+In the first category, toughness values (area under the stress-strain curves) of the samples were calculated by limiting the areas with ultimate strength, (U values) levels by triangulation like in Fig. 10.
 The second category included the resistive energy amount representing the areas limited with ultimate (U values) and failure (F values) strength levels.
-Total stress energy amount accumulated under the stress-strain curves of each tested sample is then determined by adding the energy amount estimated for these two categories, (Fig.16).
+Total stress energy amount accumulated under the stress-strain curves of each tested sample is then determined by adding the energy amount estimated for these two categories, (Fig.12).

-Figure 15.
+Figure 11.
 Vertical compressive strength test results obtained through column-like (50x50x150mm) samples moulded from special gypsum powder.
-(Vertical loads affecting through full (25cm) crosssectional area for the intact test samples were decreased to "Effective cross-sectional area", at the centre levels of the drillholes according to their diameters).
+(Vertical loads affecting through full (25cm2) cross-sectional area for the intact test samples were decreased to "Effective cross-sectional area", at the centre levels of the drill-holes according to their diameters).

-Figure 16.
-Graphical presentation of the material toughness differences of the tested samples,
+Figure 12.
+Graphical presentation of the material toughness differences of the tested samples.